sodicksonlab/TGVN/README.md

 > **News**
 >
 >  - (June 17, 2025) Our paper **_“Harnessing Side Information for Highly Accelerated MRI”_** has been **accepted at *MICCAI 2025*** 🎉
-> The camera-ready PDF will be posted here soon.
 >
 > - (May 5, 2025) A patent application has been filed covering the work described in this publication.